BrownDogGadgets/CrazyCircuits/Projects/DHT11-TM1637-Temperature/README.md

 * [TM1637](https://github.com/avishorp/TM1637) - Download from GitHub and Manually Install in your Arduino Library Folder.
 * DHT11 - Do a search for the "DHT11" Library through the Arduino IDE.
 You'll want the Adafruit version 1.23, NOT the newer 1.3.
 * DHT22 - Follow the same directions as above and still search for the "DHT11" Library from Adafruit.
 Install version 1.23 in order to make the code work.

+### Additional Files

+* We drew up a simple visual diagram of how all the parts and pins connect.
+* We also designed a simple laser cut box to put the project in.
+It's designed around an 8x16 sized LEGO base plate (which the Crazy Circuits Robotics Board is mounted to) and has a cutout for the TM1637 board.
+We used some solid core wire to hold the display in place.
+If nothing else this will give youa starting point from which to design your own box or mounting plate.